You are here

 - Routing submissions to ancillary committees (e.g., COI-UMOR), as applicable

 - Re-routing submissions to a different U-M IRB, if applicable

 IRB-HSBS Turnaround Times

 "Turnaround" is the estimated time it takes to complete the IRB review and determination process.

 Exempt: < 1 week

-The U-M Institutional Review Boards (IRBs) fulfill their goals to protect human subjects and support the design and conduct of sound research by reviewing for approval IRB submissions: new applications, amendments to approved studies, and continuing reviews.
+The U-M Institutional Review Boards (IRBs) fulfill their goals to protect human subjects and support the design and conduct of sound research by reviewing and approving IRB submissions for new applications, amendments, and continuing reviews.

-All projects that meet the federal definition of research with human subjects (45 CFR 46.102 f) must be reviewed and approved, or receive an exempt determination, by an IRB prior to beginning the research.
+All projects that meet the definition of research with human subjects (45 CFR 46.102)(link is external)) must be reviewed and approved by an IRB, or receive an exempt determination, prior to beginning the research.
 The IRB staff initially screens submissions to determine the completeness and the appropriate type of review.
 Submissions may be returned to the study team for changes before the review type is assigned.
 The review type may be reassessed at any time during the review process.